Excess 14 Spares

 - Dyneema Chafe Cover (4-10mm) – slippery, not for gripping in a clutch

-Cover the reef lines as then enter the leave the mast, go through the tack friction ring enter boom, and go through the clew friction ring. - Whipping supplies
+Cover the reef lines, then enter the leave the mast, go through the tack friction ring, enter the boom, and go through the clew friction ring. - Whipping supplies

 - Spare Main Sheet Fuse: A new Excess typically comes with 2 spares, and the one already on the main.
 We were surprised to have ours blow while on an upwind sail.

-The alterative view is to keep a minimal selection, where some lines can double as others.
-For instance, the toping lift can double as two Code 0/Gennaker/Spinnaker sheets (if a Dyneema core is used).
+The alternative view is to keep a minimal selection, where some lines can double as others.
+For instance, the topping lift can double as two Code 0/Gennaker/Spinnaker sheets (if a Dyneema core is used).

 Unique to Excess